Be careful eating bush tucker

 I read an article recently about a guy who had taste tested mushrooms over a period of two days.
 With no adverse reaction, he then deemed they were safe to eat.
 Within two days he started to feel extremely weak as he slowly developed liver failure.
 Turned out the mushrooms were safe to eat provided they had been cooked first, which he did not know.
 So, unless you are 100% certain the wild food is safe and know how it needs to be prepared, it is safer not to consume anything in the wild.

-Some of the content from this article was taken from www.survival.org.au
+Source: Some of the content from this article was adapted from www.survival.org.au